-They say that experience comes with age and when it comes to driving, the same thing holds true.
-Research and statistics will tell you that the likelihood of vehicular accidents comes four times stronger in teens than in adults.
-With their age comes the lack of experience and the heightened confidence.
-From a teenager’s point of view, this important milestone is considered one of the most exciting times in their lives.
-It would seem like a rite of passage where they gain freedom and that makes the whole thing absolutely thrilling.
-Now, considering that driving is a skill that everyone should learn, would you consider getting your teenager into a driver’s ed class?
-Here are some reasons why you should.
+They say that experience comes with age, and the same thing holds true when it comes to driving.
+Research and statistics tell that the likelihood of vehicular accidents is four times stronger in teens than in adults.
+We need driver’s education today.
+With their age comes a lack of experience and heightened confidence.
+From a teenager’s point of view, this important milestone is one of the most exciting times in their lives.
+It would seem like a rite of passage where they gain freedom, which makes the whole thing absolutely thrilling.
+Driving is a skill that everyone should learn.
+Would you consider getting your teenager into a driver’s ed class?
+Here are also some of the benefits of driver’s ed.

-Yes, there are already some states requiring driver’s education classes for new and/or teen drivers before they get a driving permit or license.
-This step has proved vital in improving the safety and the competency of those who took them.
+Some states already require driver’s education classes for new and/or teen drivers before they get a driving license.
+This step has proved vital in improving the safety and competency of those who took them.

-According to rhinocarhire.com The minimum age for driving in most of the United States falls at 16 years of age while in some states, it would be 18.
-Obtaining a learner’s permit in the states of Alaska, Iowa, Kansas, Arkansas, North and South Dakota would be at 14 years old.
+According to rhinocarhire.com, The minimum age for driving in most of the United States falls at 16 years, while in some states, it is 18.
+Obtaining a learner’s permit in Alaska, Iowa, Kansas, Arkansas, and North and South Dakota would be 14 years old.

-Combining classroom teaching and actual road driving lessons provides a student attending these classes the correct rules and a better understanding of them.
-This will increase their experience on the actual road with a trained professional and starting out with proper guidance makes for developing good driving habits.
-In these courses, a student will then be asked to demonstrate what they knew and understood, to show their newly acquired driving skill before an actual driving test.
+Classroom teaching and actual road driving lessons provide students with the correct rules and a better understanding of them.
+This will increase their experience on the actual road with a trained professional.
+Starting out with proper guidance makes for developing good driving habits.
+Students demonstrate what they know and understand to show their newly acquired driving skills before a driving test.

 Preparing for their Road Test

-When a driver’s ed course is taken, the driver is also given a better understanding of what is expected of them as a driver and what are the factors that would impact an aspiring driver’s scorecard heavily and of course, what they need to pass the test.
-This can be a stressful time and sometimes, no matter how much you prepare, you may need to do it again.
-Passing a road test on the very first try is an amazing feeling but don’t worry if you don’t.
-You are given chances to make yourself better and in the end, it will make it all worth it.
+The driver now better understands what needs to be a driver.
+Also, the factors that would impact an aspiring driver’s scorecard heavily.
+And, of course, what they need to pass the test.
+This can be a stressful time, and sometimes, you may need to do it again.
+Passing a road test on the very first try is a fantastic feeling but don’t worry if you don’t.
+You have to improve yourself; in the end, it will make it all worth it.

-With great skills now comes greater confidence behind the wheel.
-From the course that your teenager took, they now have a better understanding of the rules of the road and with all these guidelines in place for them, they are also equipped with defensive driving techniques.
+With excellent skills now comes greater confidence behind the wheel.
+From the course your teenager takes, they now have a better understanding of the rules of the road.
+With all these guidelines in place for them, they now know defensive driving techniques for driver’s education.

 There is a particular style of driving on the road that sums up the techniques and tricks to promote safety for all the people on the road, especially the driver.
 Defensive driving keeps you away from accidents and does all that for you.

 - Speed control – When it comes to the basics, controlling the speed of your vehicle is one of them when it comes to driving defensively.
 Know that you need not be conscious if other cars may pass you too often.
-Don’t go too slow or too fast and in driver’s ed, you are taught exactly how to do this at the right time like in going around corners for example.
-When it comes to icy roads or slippery roads, all vehicles slow down due to the amount of time it takes to stop during these conditions and it prevents your car from skidding.
-Keep in mind as well that while there are suggested speed limits, it doesn’t always agree with the weather.
+Don’t go too slow or fast in driver’s ed.
+You know exactly how to do this at the right time, like going around corners.
+When it comes to icy roads or slippery roads, all vehicles slow down due to the amount of time it takes to stop during these conditions, and it prevents your car from skidding.
+Keep in mind as well that while there are speed limits.
+It doesn’t always agree with the weather.
 Snowy days are the best examples of this.

-- Keeping a safe distance – When it comes to unfavorable weather conditions like rainy days or snowy days, it is best to stay 6 seconds away from the vehicle in front of you.
-It is harder to stop when the roads are wet and slippery thus this rule provides ample time for your vehicle to stop.
-In fair weather conditions, the 6-second rule decreases to a 2-second rule but all these are in place to keep you from colliding with the vehicle in front of you.
+- Keeping a safe distance – When it comes to unfavorable weather conditions like rainy or snowy days, it is best to stay 6 seconds away from the vehicle in front of you.
+It is harder to stop when the roads are wet and slippery, so this rule provides ample time for your vehicle to stop.
+In fair weather conditions, the 6-second rule decreases to a 2-second rule, but all these are in place to keep you from colliding with the vehicle in front of you.

-- Don’t be too trusting – When it comes to the road, the different personalities are there and different road users too.
-It would take some time to be good at expecting the unexpected but for starters, anticipate the mistakes that other drivers might make so you can avoid getting into an accident.
-Be aware of the other road users too like pedestrians and cyclists.
+- Don’t be too trusting – When it comes to the road, the different personalities are there, and different road users are too.
+It would take some time to be good at expecting the unexpected, but for starters, anticipate the mistakes that other drivers might make so you can avoid getting into an accident.
+Be aware of other road users, like pedestrians and cyclists.

-- Always be aware of your surroundings and stay alert – Mental alertness and being extra aware of your surroundings are great things to have when you are driving.
-In driver’s ed, you are always taught to check your mirrors and this contributes to the awareness of what is happening around you.
-This is also why using mobile phones while driving is highly discouraged.
+- Always be aware of your surroundings and stay alert – Mental alertness and being extra aware of your surroundings are great things to have when driving.
+In driver’s ed, you always have to check your mirrors, which contributes to the awareness of what is happening around you.
+So, we discourage using phones.

-It is good to note that most if not all insurance companies would offer discounts to teenagers who took the driver’s ed course.
-Every penny saved would mount up to something great most especially since you have a new person added to your insurance premiums.
+It is good to note that most, if not all, insurance companies would offer discounts to teenagers who took the driver’s ed course.
+Every penny saved would mount up to something great, especially since you have a new person added to your insurance premiums.
 It is best to talk to your insurance company to find out more about the discount you are getting.

-Extra bucks for the extra mile on safety, a driver’s education course is the first step you should sign your teenager in to ease them into becoming a responsible driver.
-It is of great value to imbibe in them good driving habits at the onset to give them a sense that while this is an exciting time, it is something that should be taken seriously.
-They learn at their own pace in a safe environment where they can ask questions and be guided accordingly.
+Extra bucks for the extra mile on safety, a driver’s education course is the first step you should sign your teenager in to ease them into becoming responsible drivers.
+It is of great value to imbibe good driving habits at the onset to give them a sense that while this is an exciting time, it is serious.
+They learn at their own pace in a safe environment where they can ask questions and be guided.

 We’re here to help

 Finding the right insurance for your teen driver can be difficult.
 That’s what we’re here for.
 To help you find the best value coverage and rates.
-Give us a try and we don’t disappoint you!
-Call us toll-free today at 855-973-1202 or 855-712-6584!
+Give us a try, and we don’t disappoint you!
+Call us today at Advantage Insurance Solutions in Denver, CO!